SYD - TPE

 • Which airlines offer Wi-Fi service onboard planes from Sydney to Taipei City?

-Only Asiana Airlines offers inflight Wi-Fi service on the Sydney to Taipei City flight route.
+Asiana Airlines, and Scoot offer inflight Wi-Fi service on the Sydney to Taipei City flight route.

 • Which aircraft models fly most regularly from Sydney to Taipei City?